 Tips to Earn More Cash Back With Discover it

-Bonus cash-back categories come and go, but these tips to maximize your cash-back earnings with Discover it never change.
+Discover’s bonus cash-back categories come and go, which is why they’re called rotating categories.
+But these tips to maximize your cash-back earnings with Discover it never change.
 Use them to earn more bonus cash back without compromising your budget.

 1. Remind Yourself to Activate Bonus Cash Back Before the Quarter Starts